edwin-isaac/mindex-coding-challenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.

+### Somethings to note

+My system is configure in Java 17, I didn't change that to java 7, which is supported by gradle 6.3.

+I have changed gradle to version 7.4 which support java 17.

+Changing Java Version on the machine is a lot of extra work and disk use.

+So if your machine is on Java 7 and this is not working I suggest changing gradle version back to 6.3 and run the application.
+This file can be found at _gradle/wrapper/gradle-wrapper.properties_